TedTolboom/de.steinel/README.md

  Any requests please post them in the [Steinel app topic on the Athom Forum](https://forum.athom.com/discussion/3834/) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)

 ## Change Log:
+### v 0.0.2
+* Added dimming capability for all devices
+* Updated onoff capability to BASIC CC

 ### v 0.0.1
 * Initial release for testing